- English Proficiency Requirement

 - Re-Registration in the Faculty

 The John H. Daniels Faculty of Architecture, Landscape, and Design (Daniels) is home to a rich and varied student body.
 Detailed information about admission requirements is available on the Enrolment Services and Daniels websites.
 The specific average or standing required for admission varies from year to year.
+Upon admission to a Daniels program, it is strongly recommended that students own and provide their own laptop upon entry to the program.

 Other Admission Categories